awsdocs/aws-java-developer-guide-v2/doc_source/examples-pinpoint.rst

 Then build a
 :aws-java-class:`CreateImportJobRequest <services/pinpoint/model/CreateImportJobRequest>` object,
-passing in the :classname:`ImportJobRequest` object as the value of its :methodname:`importJobRequest()` as well as the :code:`ID` of your project as the :methodname:`applicationId()`.
+passing in the :classname:`ImportJobRequest` object as the value of its :methodname:`importJobRequest()`, and the :code:`ID` of your project as the :methodname:`applicationId()`.
 Call the :methodname:`createImportJob()` method of your :classname:`PinpointClient`, passing in the :classname:`CreateImportJobRequest` object.
-You can capture the result of this request as a CreateImportJobResponse object, as demonstrated in the code snippet below.
+Capture the result of this request as a :classname:`CreateImportJobResponse` object, as demonstrated in the following code snippet.

 **Imports**